nikrazz/blog/content/english/blog/Winning Whole Principle in Road Race Strategy.md

 At the core of Sun Tzu’s “Winning Whole” principle is a strategic paradigm that prioritizes intellect over force, cunning over direct confrontation.

-This philosophy does not merely seek victory but strives to attain it with the least possible cost and effort.
+This philosophy isn’t just about winning—it’s about doing it with the least hassle and effort.

-In professional cycling, we can translate this principle can be into a form of tactical finesse that emphasizes outsmarting the opponent rather than solely relying on physical strength or endurance.
+In professional cycling, we can translate this principle into a form of tactical finesse that emphasizes outsmarting the opponent rather than relying on physical strength or endurance alone.

 The essence of “Winning Whole” lies in its focus on achieving the end goal with minimal direct conflict.
 In military terms, this would mean winning a war without engaging in battle.